Marble Restoration Services

 On the other hand, a honed finish is not as shiny or reflective as a polished one.
 Most homeowners tend to believe that shine present on marble floors is achieved through the application of certain chemicals.
 However, marble polishing is a process that utilizes physical techniques, to restore the shine.

 There are certain rare instances when chemicals are used during the polishing, especially when the marble is etched.
 The shiny polish is a result of high friction using stone polishing machines at the factory before it is shipped to the customer.
 Always ensure that marble polishing or any form of restoration is done by professionals or natural stone specialists using special tools.
-Avoid shortcuts, since they might lead to permanent floor damage.
+Avoid shortcuts, since they might lead to permanent damage to your floor.

 Etch marks on marble occur when acidic substances come into contact with marble surfaces and then reacting with the calcium present in the marble.
 If the etches are not severe, a simple polishing using polishing powder is enough to remove them.
 However, if the etch marks are too deep, the floors must be honed and then polished.